 - houses convicted defendants who have been sentenced to incarceration in a county jail.

-The largest population at the San Diego Central Jail consists of the “special handling inmates”.
-This includes inmates who
+The largest population at the San Diego Central Jail consists of the “special handling inmates”, which are people who:

-- are representing themselves (a process known as “pro per” representation),
+- are representing themselves (known as “pro per” representation),

 - are facing high-publicity trials,